-What Are Risk Factors For Prostate Cancer Risk?
+What Are Risk Factors For Prostate Cancer?

 Because prostate cancer has no early warning signs, it's important for men to get screened for prostate cancer, especially if you have risk factors like:

-What Is Prostate Cancer Screening Like?
+What Is Prostate Cancer Exam Like?

 Screening for prostate cancer typically includes a rectal exam to feel for prostate enlargement and nodules and a blood test, called a prostate-specific antigen (PSA) test.

 "Prostate cancer detection often can be found by testing for prostate-specific antigen (PSA) levels in the blood or by digital rectal exam," said Peter Garrett, MD, medical director for Franciscan Health Cancer Center in Indianapolis.
 "If cancer is identified through either of these approaches, further testing may be required before an effective treatment plan is devised."

 "In about 90 percent of cases, you can treat prostate cancer for a cure, and outcomes are very, very good," Dr. Bhave said.
 "There are many different treatment options for patients, including surgery, radiation therapy, hormonal therapy or a combination.
 For the vast majority of men, they should see their doctor for prostate cancer to be cured."

 What Is The Treatment For Prostate Cancer?

 Your doctor will consider many things when he recommends a prostate cancer treatment for you.
 "Depending on a patient's case and the stage of their disease, treatment options may include surgery, radiation, chemotherapy, vaccine treatment or hormone therapy," said Dr. Garrett.
 "If the cancer stage is low, it may only require watchful waiting and active surveillance through PSA testing."